SamanvayMS/portfolio/README.md

 - Currently In Process of Hyper Parameter Optimisation and Paper Trading tests before Live Deployment using Oanda's API.

 ### DQN Equity and Futures Market Making Agent (Independent Study Under [Professor David Lariviere](https://www.linkedin.com/in/davidlariviere/))
+- Utilized Pipeline from previous Market Making Project to procure Data from CME's Globex Dataset for Futures MBO data and Nasdaq's Itch Dataset for Equity MBO data.
+- Constructed a DRQN with Complete control over inventory and spreads and designed proprietery rewards scheme to penalise model when it exceeds inventory limits and doesn't adhere to market making conditions.
+- Built custom Backtesting and learning pipeline for training DQNs using Strategy Studio's Backtesting Engine to generate experience replays from MBO data for randomly sampled dates.

+### Trading with Kite Trade Api
+- Architected Modules for Live and Paper Trading on Indian market using Kite Trade API
+- Modules to systematically handle multiple trading strategies simultaneously and manage portfolios of individual trading agents.
+- Automate Login and access token generation using webdriver, chromedriver and beautiful soup for seamless strategy execution.
+- Built safety mechanisms and kill switches for shutting down trading agents during high drawdown situations.

+### Variational AutoEncoders for Financial Feature Space Decomposition.
+- Experimented with Using Variational AutoEncoders to reduce High Dimensional Time Series Data consisting of widely used Technical Indicators with multiple lookback periods.
+- Converted features into images to feed into CNN based encoder decoder model.

+### LSTM based Option Pricing Models.
+- Trained LSTM models on Time Series Data with proprietary features to exploit market fractals and project asset paths for improved Montecarlo Simulations for Valuing Vanilla and Exotic Options.
+- Constructed models to project 95 percent confidence interval ranges for assests to execute straddle and strangle option strategies.

 ### Aerodynamic development of a Formula SAE Race car
-- Simulated various Airfoil profiles and angle of attack to arrive at the best combination for the Aero package to maximise downforce(negative lift) and minimise drag in Ansys Fluent
+- Simulated various Airfoil profiles and angle of attack to arrive at the optimal parameters for the Aero package to maximise downforce(negative lift) and minimise drag using Ansys Fluent for airflow simulations.
 - Ran height and depth Optimisations for the venturi tunnels to optimise inlet and diffuser height.
 - Designed and constructed the Rear Wing, FRont wing and Underbody diffuser package for a model formula student vehicle in DS Solidworks adhering to the FSAE rulebook.
-- Ran in Depth 3D CFD simulations of the vehicle with and without the Aerodynamic Package attached and under various road conditions in Ansys Fluent.
+- Ran in-depth 3D CFD(Computational Fluid Dynamics) simulations of the vehicle with and without the Aerodynamic Package attached and under various road conditions in Ansys Fluent.
-- Conducted indepth study of drag andf downforce parameters with a comprehensive visual study to analyse the airflow around the car and the wash behind the car.
+- Conducted indepth study of drag and downforce parameters with a comprehensive visual study to analyse the airflow around the car and the wake behind the car.
-- Conducted Track simulations on various FSAE Tracks to verify improvements of proposed package.
+- Conducted Track simulations on various FSAE Tracks to verify improvements of proposed package and correlate with performance improvements observed in CFD simulations.

 ## [Certifications](https://www.linkedin.com/in/samanvay-malapally-sudhakara-148836212/details/certifications/)
 - **Bloomberg market concepts**:- Equities, Commodities, Fixed income, Portfolio Management, Economic indicators, Terminal Basics